 [237] Debt obligations and other securities, derivatives, or other instruments structured with the intent of conveying the economic substance of equity ownership would be considered equity exposures.
-This includes liabilities from which the return is linked to that of equities (SAMA may decide not to require that such liabilities be included where they are directly hedged by an equity holding, such that the net position does not involve material risk.)
 Equity instruments that are structured with the intent of conveying the economic substance of debt holdings would not be considered an equity exposure.